 Another baby sales catalogue has arrived in our letterbox.
-The range of baby gear is overwhelming to me, let alone new or prospective parents: what is necessary?
+The range of baby gear is overwhelming, let alone new or prospective parents: what is necessary?
 What could we do without?
 What might be really helpful?
-If I buy this fabulous looking cradle/swing/babyseat/high-chair/play-gym/change-table/stroller/walker/playpen/portacot (whatever), will it turn out to be a waste of money?
+What should l be buying for baby?

 A recent survey of parents showed that some are spending up to seven thousand dollars on nursery items for their newborn ” before it has even been born!
 If you don’t believe that is possible, think again.
 There are prams that cost up to two thousand dollars and cots that are almost as expensive.
 Then there is the gorgeous linen to complement the swish nursery furniture and, of course, the impossibly irresistible baby outfits to fill the matching drawers and cupboards.
 Be warned, if this is your first baby, your nesting urge could rule your purse strings.

-Or that, rather than make your baby feel loved and precious because he has the best gear money can buy, a lot of baby equipment is not only completely unnecessary but it could actually make your baby feel less loved: due to the pressure that goes with designer labels, you may feel you need to ‘get your money’s worth’ by making the most of your swish nursery furniture.
+Or that, rather than make your baby feel loved and precious because they have the best gear money can buy, a lot of baby equipment is not only completely unnecessary but it could actually make your baby feel less loved: due to the pressure that goes with designer labels, you may feel you need to ‘get your money’s worth’ by making the most of your swish nursery furniture.
 Sadly, this can unintentionally separate your baby from you ” the person she most wants to be close to.

 Few modern parents could bear to imagine living without a pram, flash or basic, but American psychologist and author of ‘The Vital Touch‘, Dr Sharon Heller reminds us that most of the world’s babies receive much more sensory stimulation than our own as they are held and transported in a loving pair of arms rather than being wheeled at arm’s length.
 Dr Heller says, “carried, infants experience body warmth, frequent position change, deep pressure touch, containment, and rocking, to say nothing of the opportunities to balance her head, upright her posture, or use her muscles for clinging.”